wmvanvliet/mne-blender/README.md

 estimate a mesh with animated texture will be added to your scene.
 Be sure to set your viewport into "shaded mode" so view the texture.

-Most of all, you need to read the code below to see what it actually does and how.
+At the moment, you need to read the code to see what it actually does and how.

 <img src="./brain-0001-0100.gif">